MicrosoftDocs/win32/desktop-src/Dlls/dynamic-link-library-search-order.md

 ---
-Description: 'Applications can control the location from which a DLL is loaded by specifying a full path or using another mechanism such as a manifest.
-If these methods are not used, the system searches for the DLL at load time as described in this topic.' ms.assetid: '44228cf2-6306-466c-8f16-f513cd3ba8b5'
+Description: Applications can control the location from which a DLL is loaded by specifying a full path or using another mechanism such as a manifest.
+If these methods are not used, the system searches for the DLL at load time as described in this topic. ms.assetid: 44228cf2-6306-466c-8f16-f513cd3ba8b5
-title: 'Dynamic-Link Library Search Order'
+title: Dynamic-Link Library Search Order ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Dynamic-Link Library Search Order